defi-wonderland/op-ref-tokens/README.md

 - **Create2Deployer** – Helper for deterministic `RefToken` deployment.
 - **Libraries** – Encoding helpers and cross-domain messenger utilities.

+### Failure-Mode Analysis

+- A malicious or buggy `AppActionExecutor` can lead to user fund loss.
+- The `RefTokenBridge` is the most critical contract: it must never mint more than it has locked.
+- Liquidity can become fragmented if the same underlying asset originates from multiple chains.
+- A rollback returns the _locked_ asset, which may differ from the asset originally supplied by the user in multi-hop scenarios (e.g. user supplies OP, it's swapped to WETH, WETH is bridged, action fails, user gets WETH back, not OP).

 ---

-## Failure-Mode Analysis

-- Malicious or buggy `AppActionExecutor` → user fund loss.
-- `RefTokenBridge` is the single most critical contract: it must never mint more than it has locked.
-- Liquidity fragmentation if the same underlying asset originates from multiple chains.
-- Rollback returns the _locked_ asset, which may differ from the asset originally supplied by the user in multi-hop scenarios.

----

 ## Risks & Uncertainties

-1. **Liquidity Fragmentation** – different origins create distinct `RefToken` addresses.
+1.  **Liquidity Fragmentation** – Different origins create distinct `RefToken` addresses for the same underlying asset (e.g., `USDT` from OP Mainnet and `USDT` from Base will be different `RefTokens` on a third chain).
-2. **Execution Re-entrancy** – executors must not call bridge methods in the same tx.
+2.  **Execution Re-entrancy** – Executors must not call bridge methods in the same transaction to avoid re-entrancy bugs.
-3. **Paused Canonical Bridges** – until official bridges are live, redemption only works via the originating `RefTokenBridge`.
+3.  **Paused Canonical Bridges** – Until official bridges are live, redemption only works by going back through the originating `RefTokenBridge`.

 ---